Lyondealpha-hub/ArchGen/README.md

 Usage:
 Developers can start using ArchGen by specifying their preferred architectural pattern, programming language, and desired framework.
 Additionally, they can customize templates or use the pre-defined templates available with the tool.
-Once the configuration is set, ArchGen will create the project structure and codebase accordingly.
+Once the configuration is set, ArchGen will create the project structure accordingly.

 With ArchGen, developers can focus on building their applications while adhering to a well-organized and maintainable project structure.
 The generated architecture sets the foundation for scalable, robust, and maintainable software projects.